Personalised Feedback Control, Social Contracts, and Compliance Strategies for Ensembles: Policy choices for compliance with social contracts

 \item{\bf Adaptive penalty policies:} Initially each agent deposits a certain amount of tokens, the amount being set by the controller.
 The contract is reissued at every time-step.
 At each time step, compliant agents retrieve their tokens, and stake new ones to continue the activity.
 Non-compliant agents lose all their tokens every time they do not comply.
 At all time steps, the pricing algorithm continues to adjust the price based on both the agents' level of compliance and that of the network.

+\item{\bf Adaptive penalty policies with return:} Initially each agent deposits a certain amount of tokens, the amount being set by the controller.
+The contract is reissued at every time-step.
+At each time step, compliant agents retrieve their tokens, and stake new ones to continue the activity.
+Non-compliant agents lose all their tokens every time they do not comply.
+If an agent that previously lost a token starts complying again, they will retrieve a portion of the lost tokens.
+At all time steps, the pricing algorithm continues to adjust the price based on both the agents' level of compliance and that of the network.

 \item {\bf Event driven policies: } Initially each agent deposits a certain amount of tokens.
 Whenever the agent fails to comply with rule $E$ the tokens are lost; in order to keep participating in the scheme the agent needs to deposit more tokens.
-In this version of the scheme the amount of tokens that are required as a bond changes over time (again a smart contract can easily take care of the update process). \end{itemize}
+In this version of the scheme the amount of tokens that are required varies as a bond changes value over time (again a smart contract can easily take care of the update process). \end{itemize}

-Clearly, these are just three possible policies that might be adopted by the issuer of a social contract, and many others are possible.
-Our main contribution in this paper is to develop a modelling and feedback control strategy to describe and enable a wide class of policies that include the three aforementioned ones.
+Clearly, these are just four possible policies that might be adopted by the issuer of a social contract, and many others are possible.
+Our main contribution in this paper is to develop a modeling and feedback control strategy to describe and enable a wide class of policies that include the four aforementioned ones.